jimmyangel/morinricardo/content/post/2021-09-12-geoportal-provita-tiles.md

 And that's it!

-In this post, I described how we are using [AWS Batch](https://aws.amazon.com/batch/) to pre-generate tiles in the most economical and resource-conscious way possible.
+On this post, I described how we are using [AWS Batch](https://aws.amazon.com/batch/) to pre-generate tiles in the most economical and resource-conscious way possible.

 Ah!
 On [September 29](https://callforpapers.2021.foss4g.org/foss4g2021/talk/GRQYCU/) I will be presenting the [Provita Geoportal](https://geoportal.provita.org.ve/en/) implementation at the [FOSS4G Buenos Aires conference](https://2021.foss4g.org/).
 See you there!